hackoregon/civicu-machine-learning/lessons/ai-morality.md

 ## Bio

-Hobson is the cofounder and President of the nonprofit Total Good.
+Hobson is the cofounder and President of Total Good, a nonprofit dedicate to propagating prosocial machine intelligence.
 Hobson has worked as the lead Data Scientist in a variety of industries, from consumer electronics to aerospace and robotics.
-Hobson has designed and built state-of-the art machine learning pipelines for major corporate laboratories like Intel Labs and Sharp Labs, as well as startups like Talentpair and Building Energy.
-And Hobson is the lead author of the book "Natural Language Processing In Action" scheduled for publication by Manning Publishing in early 2018.
-Hobson thrives on sharing his experience in technology development by contributing to open source projects, open science data sets and teaching at schools like Springboard and Hack Oregon's Hack University.
+Hobson has designed and built state-of-the art machine learning pipelines for laboratories at Northrop Grumman, Intel and Sharp Corporation, as well as startups like Talentpair, Building Energy, and Authority Labs.
+Hobson is the lead author of the book "Natural Language Processing In Action" to be published February 2018.
+Hobson thrives on sharing what he learns by contributing to open source projects, open science data sets and teaching at schools like Springboard and Hack Oregon's Hack University.

 ## Prosocial Organism Examples